yuri-rider-sarah/hagane/guide.md

 `list.` can also be used as a pattern.
 ```
-let. has_one_element λ. list
+let. has_one_element λ. list:
-    match. list
+    case. list
     .list.(_) ⊤
     ._ ⊥
 ```